HL7/fhir-specialty-rx/input/pages/workflow.md

 The Prescriber System collects predefined information associated with a specialty medication prescription and initiates a Specialty Rx Data Response containing the information to a Third Party System.

-The Specialty Rx Data Response bundle contains the following resources:

-- MessageHeader
-- MedicationRequest (reflecting the specialty medication prescription)
-- Patient (the subject of the MedicationRequest)
-- Practitioner (the prescriber of the MedicationRequest)
-- Organization (the dispensing pharmacy)
-- QuestionnaireResponse

-​    *Related information, such as...*

-- List (referencing requested allergies, conditions, etc.)
-- AllergyIntolerance
-- MedicationStatement
-- Condition
-- Observation
-- Coverage

 #### "Solicited" workflow referencing a predefined set of request information

-In this scenario, a Third Party System requests information related to a specialty medication prescription it's received, The request refers to a predefined Questionnaire.
+In this scenario, a Third Party System requests information related to a specialty medication prescription it's received, The request refers to a predefined set of information.

-The Third Party system creates a Specialty Rx Data Request message bundle and submits it to the Prescriber System.
-The request bundle contains the following resources:
+The Third Party system creates a Specialty Rx Data Request bundle and submits it to the Prescriber System.

-- MessageHeader
-- MedicationRequest (reflecting the specialty medication prescription)
-- Patient (the subject of the MedicationRequest)
-- Practitioner (the prescriber of the MedicationRequest)
-- Organization (the dispensing pharmacy)
-- reference identifying a predefined Questionnaire.
-(The Prescriber System already has access to the predefined Questionnaire identified in the request.)

-The Prescriber System collects the information specified in the predefined questionnaire and initiates an asynchronous Specialty Rx Data Response to the requesting Third Party System.
+The Prescriber System collects the information specified in the predefined request and initiates an asynchronous Specialty Rx Data Response to the requesting Third Party System.

-- *The response bundle contains resources as described above*

 #### "Solicited" workflow requesting an ad-hoc set of information

 In this scenario, a Third Party System requests an ad-hoc set of information related to a specialty medication prescription it's received.

-The Third Party system creates a Specialty Rx Data Request message bundle and submits it to the Prescriber System.
-The request bundle contains the same resources as identified in the previous example, except with the addition of a Questionnaire resource containing ad-hoc information requests.
+The Third Party system creates a Specialty Rx Data Request bundle and submits it to the Prescriber System.
+The request bundle contains the same resources as identified in the previous example, except that the request contains ad-hoc information requests.

-The Prescriber System collects the information specified in the request's Questionnaire resource and initiates an asynchronous Specialty Rx Data Response to the requesting Third Party System.
+The Prescriber System collects the information specified in the request and initiates an asynchronous Specialty Rx Data Response to the requesting Third Party System.

 - The response bundle contains the resources necessary to supply the requested information.